stephaniechallita/dsl/README.md

 You will find in the `Interpreter` folder the code of the simulator.
 The Typescript files in the `web/simulator` folder represent the elements of the simulation used in your interpreter.
+Especially, you will find the *Robot* class that will be manipulated by your interpreter.
+In addition, you will find the scene classes representing the environment in which the robot evolves.
+The scene **REQUIRES** you to add timestamps objects recording the steps of the simulation to replay it in the web page.
-Especially, you will find the *Robot* class that will be manipulated by your interpreter The JavaScript files in the `static/simulator` folder are used to display the simulation on the web page.
+The JavaScript files in the `static/simulator` folder are used to display the simulation on the web page.
 This JavaScript code expects to receive the final state of the scene simulated.

 To understand how to create the communication between the LSP server and client, we propose you to first create a 'parseAndValidate' LSP action.
-The general idea of the 'parseAndValidate' action can be found [here](https://langium.org/tutorials/customizing_cli/), while the code required to define new LSP action usable in the web is detailed [here](https://langium.org/tutorials/generation_in_the_web/)
+The general idea of the 'parseAndValidate' action can be found [here](https://web.archive.org/web/20230323045804/https://langium.org/tutorials/customizing_cli/), while the code required to define new LSP action usable in the web is detailed [here](https://web.archive.org/web/20230323041439/https://langium.org/tutorials/generation_in_the_web/)

 **N.B.** the `setup.js` file already contains parts of the required code